 Asclepias tuberosa, zones 3 to 9

-Butterfly Weed is not only a host plants for Monarch butterflies, but the flowers it produces are also attractive to many other kinds of butterflies.
+Butterfly Weed is not only a host plant for Monarch butterflies, but the flowers it produces are also attractive to many other kinds of butterflies.
 This resilient plant is a must-have addition to any garden.
 It tolerates dry soil and prefers plenty of sunshine.
 Click here to purchase plants.

 A Gulf Fritillary (Agraulis vanillae) enjoys the bloom of Cosmos.